Sparhawk76/torrentscrape/README.md

 I am doing all development on a XBMCbuntu based install, running the up to date version of XBMC, havent switched to Kodi yet.

-This is a bash script, so is not designed to be run from within xbmc, but instead run from a shell, or automated via crontab.
-It is designed to be linux only, but might run within cygwin on windows.
-On my system, I put torrentscrape in /usr/local/share/torrentscrape and made a symlink in /usr/local/bin to point to the main script:

-ln -s /usr/local/share/torrentscrape/torrentscrape /usr/local/bin/torrentscrape

 Requirements
 ============

+Should work on any Unix based OS that has bash installed, possibility it will work if run from within cygwin on windows.

 realpath needs to be installed, "sudo apt-get install realpath" on debian based systems

+Does not necessarily need to be run on the XBMC media center, as long as it can access the files generated.

 Setup
 =====

+This is a bash script, so is not designed to be run from within xbmc, but instead run from a shell, or automated via crontab.
+It is designed to be linux only, but might run within cygwin on windows.
+On my system, I put torrentscrape in /usr/local/share/torrentscrape/ and made a symlink in /usr/local/bin to point to the main script:

+ln -s /usr/local/share/torrentscrape/torrentscrape /usr/local/bin/torrentscrape

 If you need to change where torrentscrape looks for its config files you can change the settings in torrentscrape-core, from here out the guide assumes you